Mansfield, Connecticut: History

 Located directly across U.S. Route 44 from the Mansfield Training School is the Donald T. Bergin Correctional Institution, which closed in August 2011.
 The Level 2 facility housed approximately 1,000 inmates.
 It served as a pre-release center for inmates who were approaching the end of their sentence or a period of supervised community placement.

-Development has increased in recent years, leading to the imposition of a temporary moratorium on new subdivisions, as well as additional land acquisition.
-Mansfield enjoys a moderate amount of protected open space, notably Mansfield Hollow State Park, eight town parks and preserves, and numerous Joshua's Trust properties, in addition to university holdings.
-Three large farms operate within Mansfield, including Mountain Dairy, which has been producing and processing milk under the stewardship of one family since 1871.
-In contrast to many municipalities, Mansfield is actively pursuing a program of smart growth through the construction of a livable downtown.

 On the Northeastern edge of town (Mount Hope Village), the playwright, actor and producer Willard Mack owned a large estate (originally built by William Fisk).
 Mack permitted his other various friends and associates to board and breed their thoroughbreds on his property.
 One of these, boxing legend Jack Dempsey, made continual use of these facilities until Mack's death in the mid-1930s.
 During Mack's stewardship of this property, the famous Arabian Stallion "Broomstick", sire of numerous Kentucky Derby and Triple Crown winning thoroughbreds, was also a temporary resident.
 The property has since been purchased and maintained by private owners.

-Infrastructure

-U.S. Route 6 passes through the southern part of Mansfield as an isolated stretch of divided highway, part of the planned but never realized interstate between Hartford, Connecticut and Providence, Rhode Island.
-Construction began midway between Hartford and Providence, far removed from population centers.
-When opposition arose and complications developed, the project was shelved, with only stranded parts of the highway completed.

-Free community wireless Internet access is available at the Mansfield Community Center, the Mansfield Town Hall, the Mansfield Senior Center, and the Mansfield Public Library.
+Development has increased in recent years, leading to the imposition of a temporary moratorium on new subdivisions, as well as additional land acquisition.
+Town-provided services, including free community wireless Internet access became available at the Mansfield Community Center, the Mansfield Town Hall, the Mansfield Senior Center, and the Mansfield Public Library in the late 2010s.

+Media outlets have previously reported Mansfield to be a safe place.
+In 2005, Slate named Storrs "America's Best Place to Avoid Death Due to Natural Disaster." and in 2025, rankings webpage Niche included Mansfield and the village of Mansfield Center in its list of the top 100 places to live in Connecticut.